When you get hacked, figuring out who to call for help can be a puzzle

 An email pops up in your inbox and your eyes widen.
 A stranger claims to have video footage of you watching porn and asks for $1,000.

 There's outrage and embarrassment.
-You reach for your phone, but then you wonder "Who do I even call?"
+You reach for your phone.
+But then you wonder, "Who do I even call?"

 Unfortunately, the answer to that question is complicated.